 For up-to-date information and advice for safe travel overseas and whether you should or shouldn’t cancel your trip, check the most recent updates on:

 If you feel unwell at all – do not come to campus.
 If you do suspect you have any symptoms of the virus please follow the recommendations below:

 For the latest updates on COVID-19 in Australia, visit the Department of Health website.

-If you are asked to self-isolate because you have been overseas or because you have been in contact with anyone who has Covid-19, then we ask that you follow the appropriate measures to ensure you stay away from other people during your 14 day isolation period.
-This means you can't go to the beach or go shopping!
+We ask that you follow the appropriate measures to ensure you stay away from other people during your isolation.
+This means you can’t go to the beach or go shopping!
 Learn more about how to isolate here.

 For more information about simple personal hygiene practices to reduce exposure to illness visit: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public

 The descriptions and contact details of many organisations which provide mental health services are listed on the Mental health australia website.